 What’s not included

-- Evening meals (unless stated – 10 included) and all lunches
+- Five evening meals and all lunches (except one).

 - Personal travel and medical insurance

-- We strongly suggest and recommend you have European breakdown cover, and ensure you are covered for the countries to be visited.
-The RAC and Green Flag both cover the Baltics but the AA do not.
+- We strongly suggest and recommend you have European breakdown cover, and ensure you are covered for the countries to be visited – this is often included with classic car insurance, but please check.
+The RAC, the AA and Green Flag all cover the Baltics States.
+Whilst we have mechanics on the tour, they are not always able to fix everything, so please ensure you have repatriation cover, just in case your car needs to be returned to your home.

 - This tour is only open to classic, vintage and sports cars of any age.